FC4E-T4-3/cordra-scripts/README.md

 # cordra-scripts

 This repository contains a few small shellscripts to quickly and easily populate any running cordra instance.
+Download from https://www.cordra.org/download.html and run, either directly or via docker.

 In the ```env.config``` file set the domain to reach the cordra instance, as well as the username and password of a user with admin access.